ponylang/release-notes-reminder-bot-action/README.md

 # Release-notes-reminder-bot action

-Bot to remind that release notes are needed when a CHANGELOG label is added to a PR  One of 3 labels must be applied to the PR in order to trigger a reminder.
+Bot to remind that release notes are needed when a CHANGELOG label is added to a PR.
+One of 3 labels must be applied to the PR in order to trigger a reminder.

 - changelog - added
 - changelog - fixed